Tommy Johnson (footballer, born 1901): Later life and death

 Johnson later became a publican, running the Woodman Inn in Stockport before taking over the Crown Inn in Gorton in February 1939, and lived in the area for the remainder of his life.

-He died in Monsall Hospital, Manchester on 28 January 1973, at the age of 71.
+He died in Monsall Hospital, Manchester on 28 January 1973, at the age of 71, and was buried at Gorton Cemetery.
 In 1977 a street near Maine Road, Tommy Johnson Walk, was named in his honour.